Family

 The registration filing costs nothing.
 The only required documents are those needed for the legal registration itself: the marriage report form (혼인신고서), the Certificate of No Impediment (혼인성립요건구비증명서) from your home country, and any other documents required for your specific path.
 See the marriage registration guide for the full document checklist.

 Total cost is whatever you spend on dinner.
-For a family dinner of 10 to 20 people: 500,000 to 3,000,000 KRW as a rough estimate, depending entirely on the restaurant and guest count.
+A family dinner of 10 to 20 people costs as much or as little as the restaurant you pick, so the only real variable is the venue and guest count.

 Many couples who choose this path also arrange a separate celebration in their home country for family abroad, at a later date.
 The Korean legal marriage stands regardless of when or where that happens.